 Core member, Be An Arts Hero

-Matthew-Lee Erlbach is an award-winning playwright, TV writer, and actor.
-A labor advocate, he is a core member of Be An #ArtsHero, an intersectional grassroots campaign.
+Matthew-Lee Erlbach is a playwright, TV writer, and actor.
+A labor advocate, he is co-leader and director of Government Affairs and Public Policy at Be An #ArtsHero, a national grassroots campaign repositioning America’s Arts & Culture sector as a legislative priority federally and locally.